 - If a person has a short coverage gap, meaning that they are uninsured for less than three consecutive months during the year.

 - If a person’s income is lower than the state threshold for filing taxes, which usually means that they are not required to file taxes or pay penalties for not having health insurance coverage.

 - If a person is a member of an Indian tribe.

 - If a person experienced a general hardship, such as eviction, foreclosure, homelessness, unpaid medical bills, death of a close family member, or domestic violence.

 - If a person is a member of a certain religious sect.

 Contact The Experts At New City Insurance

 Tax penalties can come as a surprise for people who are not familiar with the 2020 changes to California health insurance coverage.
-To learn more about the tax penalty for not having health insurance in California or to request a consultation with an insurance professional, contact New City Insurance.
+To learn more about the tax penalty for not having health insurance in California and how your organization can automate communications about the CA health insurance mandate, contact New City Insurance.